Christina Gatteri, Certified Financial Planner™

 We continually take care of everyone else and have no energy left to care for ourselves.
 I needed to change my mindset, start caring for myself and asking for help.
 I got help with the chores, but it wasn’t until I changed my inner voice that I found it easier to stick to my goals.

-I create financial strategies every day that help women and families.
+I create financial strategies every day that help young families.

 I help them stick to the financial goals they have always strived for, but step one is not about the finances.
 It’s about what truly makes you happy!
 Let’s discuss what YOU need to make self care a priority.

 The money will follow.

 Challenge: They cashed out retirement accounts to save their home from foreclosure in 2008.
 They are starting from square 1 getting their retirement, credit and cash flow back in order.
 Husband works full time.
 Wife works part-time so she is available to take care of the children and household.
 Cash flow was very difficult to manage because Wife was being pulled in too many different directions.

 Strategy: Create a routine for household shopping. – Clean up credit report from problems during 2008 recession – Help husband and wife have meaningful conversations with each other about finances and goals. – Save additional cash flow that resulted from less impulse shopping.
 Implementation: After looking more closely at cash flow, the family needed a better shopping routine.
 For example, Wife would visit a grocery store or convenience store almost daily because she felt she didn’t have time to focus on a single grocery shopping trip.
 This resulted in a lot of money being spent on convenience and fast foods.
 The family started preparing a list in advance and select one or two days a week for mindful shopping.
 Husband was able to participate in this, which was helpful to Wife.
 We created a payment schedule for all remaining debts.
 We successfully disputed a debt that was incorrectly reported.
 Implemented automatic savings to rebuild cash reserve.
 Increased retirement contributions with cash flow created from better daily routines.